underdog-tech/vulnbot/README.md

-# Dependabot Alert Bot
+# Vulnbot

-This project aspires to be a bot for reporting Dependabot vulnerabilities found in your GitHub repositories, to your Slack server/channel(s).
+This project aspires to be a bot for pulling in security and vulnerability alerts from all data sources you might have, and reporting them out to your appropriate systems.

-Right now, this goal is accomplished via a single query to GitHub's GraphQL API, collating the data from that query, and reporting it to a single Slack channel.
+Our currently supported data sources are:

+* GitHub

+Our currently supported reporting systems are:

+* Slack

 ## Getting Started